Mammut Sports Group: 21st century

 In the new millennium, the company, which has been using the name Mammut Sports Group AG since 2003, took over a number of other companies and increased international activities.
 Since 2001, Ajungilak, a Norwegian manufacturer of sleeping bags, has been part of the Mammut Sports Group.
 On April 1, 2003, the group also took over the Swiss shoe manufacturer and developer of notable products, such as the Raichle Flexon snow boots, Raichle Sportartikel, founded in 1909.
 Raichle then covered the mountain, trekking, hiking and multifunctional footwear submarkets within the Mammut Sports Group.
 In spring 2009, the Raichle brand was discontinued in favor of a uniform brand identity, and the products have been marketed under the Mammut brand since then.
 On July 1, 2011, the Mammut Sports Group took over the company Snowpulse, a manufacturer of avalanche airbags.

 A report in the Handelszeitung ranked the company among the "Hidden champions" in 2008.

 The original central distribution warehouse was located in Memmingen until the end of 2012 due to the need for expansion to match the company's growth.
 In late 2012, the new central distribution warehouse in Wolfertschwenden near Memmingen opened, and the company's logistics were also relocated from Seon to Wolfertschwenden.

 In 2016, the Mammut Sports Group closed its rope production in Seon due to the strong Swiss franc and the resulting high production costs in Switzerland.
 The facilities for the production of mountain ropes were sold to the Austrian company Teufelberger.

 In December 2019, Conzzeta announced its intention to divest the Mammut Sports Group.
 The reason given by Conzzeta was to focus more strongly on its core business, sheet metal processing.
-In April 2021, it was announced that the Mammut Sports Group would be sold to the London-based investment company Telemos Capital, whose founder and president is Philippe Jacobs of the Jacobs family.
+In April 2021, it was announced that the Mammut Sports Group would be sold to the London-based investment company Telemos Capital (now Jacobs Capital), whose founder and president is Philippe Jacobs of the Jacobs family.
 The completion of the sale was announced on June 30, 2021.

 In 2023, the Mammut Sports Group expanded its business activities to South Korea, a further expansion of the company's Asia business after China and Japan.
 Since 2024, Mammut has been managing the Austrian market as a direct sales company after the indirect sales company Mammut Sports Group Austria GmbH was discontinued.
-From fall 2024, the Austrian market will be covered by a newly founded subsidiary; this is already the case in countries such as Switzerland and Germany.
+Since fall 2024, the Austrian market will be covered by a newly founded subsidiary; this is already the case in countries such as Switzerland and Germany.
+In May 2026, the Mammut Sports Group began relocating its headquarters from Seon to Lenzburg, where the company had previously been based from 1878 to 1984.
+The relocation, which involves the expansion of the Lenzburg site, is scheduled to be completed by the end of 2026.

-In 2024, the Fear Wear Foundation mentioned that Mammut had started production in Ethiopia.
+In 2024, the Fair Wear Foundation mentioned that Mammut had started production in Ethiopia.

-Mammut Sports Group expanded its sales network in January of 2025 by partnering with Trail House Sales & Marketing Group and Redstone West.
+Mammut Sports Group expanded its sales network in January 2025 by partnering with Trail House Sales & Marketing Group and Redstone West.
 The partnership brings Mammut to more Western U.S. regions that Trail House and Redstone West already covered.